Advocacy Director

 To be successful in this role, the candidate will have:

-• At least five years of experience in state or national-level legislative work, community organizing, or issue advocacy campaigns.
+• At least five to seven years of experience in state or national-level legislative work, community organizing, or issue advocacy campaigns.

-• At least three to five years of experience supervising staff.
+• At least five years of experience supervising staff.

 • Broad knowledge of state and local-level legislative and administrative processes, including a specific knowledge of Louisiana processes or an articulable approach to learning Louisiana processes.